-Every year over 14,000 people in Australia develop colorectal cancer (also called bowel cancer).
+Every year more than 14,000 men and women in Australia develop colorectal cancer (also called bowel cancer).
 Bowel cancer occurs when abnormal cells in the bowel multiply faster than normal, causing a swelling or tumour.
 These cancerous cells can grow into the surrounding bowel wall and also travel to other sites, such as the liver, brain, lungs and lymph nodes.
 These secondary tumours are called metastases.

-There are several names for bowel cancer, including colon cancer, rectal cancer and anal cancer, all named for the different parts.
+There are several names for bowel cancer, including colon cancer, rectal cancer and anal cancer, all named for the different parts they develop in.
 Because the bowel is such a long organ, tumours arising at different sites can cause different problems depending on if they occur at the start, middle, or end of the colon.
 They also require and respond to different treatments.

 Bowel cancer can grow without any symptoms until the cancer is quite large, or has spread outside to the liver or another site.
-If bowel cancer spreads outside the bowel it is treatable, however ‘cure’ is not always possible.
+If bowel cancer spreads outside the bowel treatment is available and will be recommended, however ‘cure’ is not always possible.

 What are the Causes of Bowel Cancer?

-The exact cause is not known, however just getting older increases your risk of developing bowel cancer.
-There are lifestyle factors such as cigarette smoking, high fat and low fibre diet and a lack of exercise that are thought to increase the incidence of bowel cancer.
+The exact cause is not known, however advancing age increases your risk of developing bowel cancer.
+There are lifestyle factors such as cigarette smoking, high fat and low fibre diet, obesity and a lack of exercise that are thought to increase the incidence of bowel cancer.

 Certain genetic conditions and a strong history of bowel cancer in the family also increase the risk.
 Some kinds of bowel polyps are a risk factor for developing bowel cancer, however if the polyp is removed, the risk is dramatically reduced.